radian-software/selectrum/README.md

 * All your standard horizontal motion, selection, insertion, and deletion commands work as usual.
 * To delete your current input, just use `C-a C-k`.
-* To go up a directory, use `M-DEL` to delete it in the minibuffer.
+* To go up a directory, use `M-DEL` or `ESC C-backspace` (bound to `backward-kill-sexp` which will move you exactly one level up).
+You probably want to use a better binding for this command.
 * To navigate to your home directory, you can just use `C-a C-k ~/`.
 * Minibuffer history navigation works as usual with `M-p` and `M-n`.